Easy Easter Activities for Kids & No-Dye Egg Decorating Ideas

 I made these when my kids were away in kindergarten.
 I call them the recycled bunny craft because they’re made from toilet paper rolls.

-This craft also works really well as a pretend play toy for your child.
-I caught my four-year-old using them for exactly that, and it was cute.
+I caught my four-year-old using them for pretend toys, and it was cute.

 Bunny Picture Frame